agdc-research-trial/gdf/docs/installation/MIGRATION-1.8-to-1.9.rst

       There is now a consistent and systematic approach taken to the interaction between the active configuration file and environment variables
-      (see :doc:`passing-configuration#generic-environment-variable-overrides`).
+      (see :doc:`database/passing-configuration#generic-environment-variable-overrides`).
 Partial backwards compatibility is attempted, but full backwards compatibility is not possible due to the ad hoc nature of the previous implementation.

       The new (preferred) environment variable names are of the form ``$ODC_<env_name>_<item_name>``.